Computed Tomography Imaging Certificate (CTIC)

 Program Overview

+There are two components of the CTIC program: didactic and clinical*.
 Please note that registration into a course that is applicable to a certificate program does not register you for the certificate program.
 It is the candidate’s responsibility to register and pay for the certificate program after the prerequisites are met (this allows you access to the clinical logbook) and to be aware of this certificate program’s policies and procedures as per the program handbook.
 In the event of a discrepancy, the information in the program handbook will apply.

 A passing mark of 75% or higher on the pre-requisite exam is required for registration.
 Enrollment into the certificate (which allows access to and review of the clinical component) will only be made available to eligible candidates who completed the exam with the minimum exam grade.
-Note that a separate fee applies to the certificate registration.
-Candidates must register individually for any outstanding didactic courses.

 The following is an overview of the Computed Tomography Imaging Certificate program.
 For detailed information, download the CTIC Handbook.